mattxwang/ideahacks-2019/README.md

 * Controls the servo that locks and unlocks the lock.
 * Reads the correct RFID IDs that are allowed to lock and unlock the EEPROM - more information in the EEPROM section.
 * Controls the LEDs that show the lock status - unlocked is green, locked is red.
+* Manages the creation of new valid RFIDs - if an RFID object is read in while the lock is unlocked, it writes it to the EEPROM and locks the lock.
 * Creates a `BLEPeripheral` object to interface with a Bluetooth Low Energy device, with two characteristics:
 	* `lockCharacteristic`, which returns either `0` or `1` for the lock being unlocked or locked, respectively
 	* `passwordCharacteristic`, which receives a numeric password from the user; if it's correct, it toggles the lock.
 The numeric password is hard-coded into the program: it's currently `1337`

 The `utilities` folder contains two files, `getId.ino` and `memory_management.ino`, which are designed to help developers use the application.
 * `getId.ino` outputs the ID of any RFID device placed on the RFID reader, which is useful for determing the IDs of any RFID objects.
 We slightly modified the provided `getId.ino` from [Sunfounder](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader).
 * `memory_management.ino` contains a set of utility functions that allow the user to easily manipulate the EEPROM onboard the device.
-Currently, this is the only way to add "correct" RFID IDs to the lock.

 The `lib` folder contains several library files for the RFID board; **they must be copied into `Arduino/libraries` directory for our code to work properly**.
 We modified the provided libraries provided from [Sunfounder](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader), as they caused compilation errors with our Arduino board.